-If you’re a podcaster or are somehow involved in the field, you probably find it a bit frustrating to easily stay up to date with the hottest podcasting news, whether or not it’s coming from a content or industry point of view.
+(Updated November 2019) If you’re a podcaster or are somehow involved in the field, you probably find it a bit frustrating to easily stay up-to-date with the latest podcasting news.

 As someone who works daily with podcast-related news, it’s kind of hard to find fresh, good news about what’s going on.
 Researching via Google means spending several minutes filtering out fake news about new podcasts from the real, quality news about the last updates.
 That’s why we’ve decided to share some useful tips on how to stay up to date without any effort, or almost, with you!